Encapsulated angioinvasive Hurthle cell carcinoma

 Anatomy thyroid gland

-Why is the tumour called encapsulated?
+Why is this type of cancer called encapsulated?

-Why is the tumour called angioinvasive?
+Why is this type of cancer called angioinvasive?

 Your pathologist will carefully examine the tumour to determine the number of blood vessels that contain cancer cells.
 When less than four vessels contain cancer cells it is called focal.
 When four or more blood vessels contain cancer cells it is called extensive.
 The number of blood vessels involved is important because the risk of developing metastatic disease is higher when more than four blood vessels are involved.